 So in the midst of my CI transformation, we were finishing up our Spanish III unit on immigration, focusing on the novel Esperanza by Carol Gaab, with the movie Which Way Home.
 It was my first time showing the movie in class, so I bought a great movie guide to accompany it.
 With the mindset of 90% Target Language on day one of the movie I clicked “movie in Spanish.”
 Day one bombed.
 Bad.

-- Issue #1 – There were no Spanish subtitles available.
+- There were no Spanish subtitles available.
 This class is used to watching authentic shows in Spanish since they watch El Internado every Friday.
-But, with El Internado, I use the Spanish subtitles along with teh Spanish audio, which are a LIFESAVER for visual learners who are having a hard time with speed or accent.
+But, with El Internado, I use the Spanish subtitles along with the Spanish audio, which is a LIFESAVER for visual learners who are having a hard time with speed or accent.

-- Issue #2 – I did not comprehensify the movie enough.
+- I did not comprehensify the movie enough.
 I should have been pausing more frequently to repeat, checking for understanding, and making sure that the students were comprehending the heavy accents of the children’s slang, and mumbled speech over the sound of the train they are riding on top of.
-I was on a self imposed timeline if finishing the movie within a certain amount of days and did not allow enough time for pausing and discussion.
+I was on a self-imposed timeline of finishing the movie within a certain amount of days and did not allow enough time for pausing and discussion.

 While reflecting that night, I came to the question “What is the goal of watching this movie?”
 Was the goal for the students to understand the varied and difficult speech of children from Central America?
 No, the goal was to reflect on immigration and begin to understand the journey of unaccompanied migrant children.
 I realized that the CONTENT of the movie was too important to have them bogged down by the language.